Policy on Quality

 Comprehensive Training System

-Through the human resources development plan formulated each year, we work to develop strong human resources who are equipped with advanced skills, capable of accurate judgment, and who possess a wide variety of qualifications.
-In addition to group training through on-the-job training and training by years of experience in the company, we provide timely training according to the circumstances, including training on groundwater, retention and reinforcement, and concrete.
+Through the human resources development plan formulated each year, we work to develop strong human resources who are equipped with advanced skills.
+In addition to on-the-job training and training by years of experience in the company, we provide timely training according to the circumstances, including training on groundwater, retention and reinforcement, and concrete.
 We publish Lessons Learned, a collection of past mishaps to pass on previous experience and provide Q&A on things that can go wrong in an e-learning format, among other types of education to improve the knowledge and technical and management skills of each employee through a broad range of training.